ConnectNowUK/docs/docs/queue-system/developer-guide/api/README.md

 ## Query notes

-You can add additional notes to each query that can are visible to all users responding to a query, regardless of the queue.
+You can add additional notes to each query that are visible to all users responding to a query, regardless of the queue.

 ## Query queues